How do small particles affect your bottom line?

 Here is the problem: small particles in lubricants are responsible for 82% of component wear and shorter equipment life.
 Dirt, wear, metal, gunk, and other particle contamination is the number ONE cause of lubricant-related equipment failure.

-We offer the ONLY lubricants in CANADA that are filtered precisely to OEM's ISO cleanliness recommendations to help maximize your equipment life.
+We can provide lubricants that are filtered precisely to OEM’s ISO cleanliness recommendations to help maximize you equipment life.

 - Increased component life

 - Reduced disposal costs

 - Lower component inventory

 - Improved product quality

 We Offer a Guaranteed and Certified Solution at Your Point of Delivery

 3 steps to maximize the longevity of your equipment